eruber/cookiecutter-fork-docs/docs/source/conclusion.rst

 simply because I wanted a "skip_if" feature and I was so impressed by hachebrot's **context.py** code.

-Another apology for not include Python 2.7 support as per the Contributor Guidelines -- I honestly lack the ergs to do it now -- I suspect the issues are more with the tests than with the application code -- but quite honestly, for me Python 2.7 is a blip on the horizon in my rear-view mirror.
-However, I do want to make the pull request available regardless, to generate some discussion and feedback.
+Another apology for not including Python 2.7 support as per the Contributor Guidelines -- I honestly lack the ergs to do it now -- I would like to say that quite honestly, for me Python 2.7 is a blip on the horizon in my rear-view mirror.
+However, with some help, I am sure we could clear this hurdle.

+Anyway, I do want to make the pull request available regardless, to generate some discussion and feedback.
 Perhaps it will ulitmately lead to something positive for the **Cookiecutter** community.

 As menioned in the introduction, I have a repo `here`_ containing a command line tool that will convert a version 1 template to a version 2 template.